 - The lead evaluator is responsible for working with the commissioner, designing and managing the study, commissioning data collection from a field research team, and overseeing analysis and reporting.
 Contracting someone from outside the organisation to perform the role is likely to strengthen the credibility of the evidence produced but they may be an employee of the same organisation that is implementing the project if they are not directly involved in management of the project.
 Their main responsibilities include designing the questionnaires and sampling strategy, recruiting, training and managing researchers, overseeing data analysis (if not doing themselves) and producing a synthesis report to be used with key stakeholders.
-The lead evaluator will need to be familiar with the principles of qualitative data analysis and must also be in a position to manage the sub-contracting of the field researchers. - The lead researcher plays a key role in the QuIP process and is responsible for managing all aspects of data collection.
-They will typically be experienced qualitative researchers from the country where the evaluation is taking place, with a track record of conducting high quality fieldwork and recruiting, training and managing a field team.
-A commitment to the goal of enabling the authentic voices of intended beneficiaries to be heard is also critical.
+The lead evaluator will need to be familiar with the principles of qualitative data analysis and must also be in a position to manage the subcontracting of the researchers who will conduct interviews. - The lead researcher plays a key role in the QuIP process and is responsible for managing all aspects of data collection.
+They will typically be experienced qualitative researchers from the country where the evaluation is taking place, with a track record of conducting high quality fieldwork and recruiting, training and managing a team.
+This role can also be conducted by the lead evaluator if the circumstances are right; they must be able to maintain a commitment to the goal of enabling the authentic voices of intended beneficiaries to be heard.
 The main responsibilities of the lead field researcher include recruiting and managing an experienced team, taking responsibility for gaining access to the pre-selected sample of respondents, ensuring interview data is of a high standard, maintaining good communication with the lead evaluator.